Tremayne "Trey" Waller

 Program Manager, Pre-Professional Programs

-Kristin is currently in the process of completing her Ph.D. in Higher Education from Southern Illinois University.
+Kristin received her Ph.D. in Higher Education from Southern Illinois University.
 She earned her M.S. in Higher Education with a concentration in College Student Personnel and a Graduate Certificate in Women’s, Gender and Sexuality Studies from the aforementioned university.
 She is originally from Washington State and always considered herself to be a west coast girl, but she is now looking forward to settling down in the northeast.
 Kristin is passionate about helping her students achieve their goals.
 Kristin enjoys international travel, playing cards and spending time with family and friends.

 Stephanie "Steph" Cowling